Singularities of Feynman Integrals: Double box integral

-Next, we consider the second type singularities in the present case.
-The mechanism for the second-type singularities to occur is different in the present cases as they arise due to the singular manifold $S_{7}$ in the present case \cite{federbush1965note}.
-A few of the second-type singularities with $\{S_{i},S_{j}\}$ meeting in non-general position \begin{itemize} \item $\{S_{6},S_{2}\}$ : $p_{1}^{2} = 0$ \item $\{S_{6},S_{3}\}$ : $(p_{1}+p_{2})^{2} = 0$ \end{itemize} In a similar manner, we can also other second-type singularities for other combinations with proper substitution.
-We can also consider a case with 3-propagators, as follows
+We remark that the above result can also be obtained using the Landau equation analysis as presented in \cite{eden2002analytic}.
+Next, we consider the second type singularities.
+The mechanism for the second type singularities to occur is different from the previous cases as they arise due to the singular manifold $S_{7}$ in the present case \cite{federbush1965note}.
+These singularity occur because in momentum space $S_{7}$ which is given by $(k_{1}-k_{2})^{2}-m_{7}^{2}$, corresponds to line $k_{1}= k_{2} \pm m_{7}$ which intersect at infinity in the $k_{1},k_{2} $ plane.